Nature Play

 Nature Play in Your School

-Bring the outside indoors with this "shopping list" of items you can use to build a nature play area in your classroom.
+Bring the outside indoors with this "shopping list" of items you can use to build a nature-based sensory area in your classroom.
 (Most of these you can find right outside your door!)

 Nature Play Activities to Try